IdoBar/CNVpytor_binder/README.md

 # Analysis of CNVpytor results (Binder-ready)

-This repository was developed for te interactive analysis and visualisation of genome-wide copy number variations (CNV) from Whole-Genome-Sequencing (WGS) data using [CNVpytor](https://github.com/abyzovlab/CNVpytor) [1].
+This repository was developed for the interactive analysis and visualisation of genome-wide copy number variations (CNV) from Whole-Genome-Sequencing (WGS) data using [CNVpytor](https://github.com/abyzovlab/CNVpytor) [1].

 ## Instructions